moizumi99/RPi_Baremetal/fatfs_demo/README.md

 Current the following commands are supported

 di 0 : initialize the sdcard

-dd 0 n : dump the content of the sdcard starting from sector n ds 0 : show disk status of the sdcard
+dd 0 n : dump the content of the sdcard starting from block n

+ds 0 : show disk status of the sdcard

 fi 0 : mount sdcard file system.
-The followin fx commands need fi 0 first. fs : shows the file system information fl [<path>] : list the files and directories fo flag filename : open a file fd size : dump the content of the currently open file up to "size" bytes fc : close the current file
+The followin fx commands need fi 0 first.

+fs : shows the file system information

+fl [<path>] : list the files and directories

+fo flag filename : open a file

+fd size : dump the content of the currently open file up to "size" bytes

+fc : close the current file

 There are more commands available but not validated yet.